- This event has passed.

-Learn to teach meditation in the tradition of Patanjali-Summer teacher training course in London
+Learn to teach meditation in the tradition of Patanjali, London, April 2018

 This teacher training course, offered in partnership between Traditional Yoga and Yogacampus, will be of particular interest to yoga teachers and trainees looking to integrate meditation into their teaching, in an authentic, informed and systematic way.
 Also for meditation practitioners who are inspired to teach within their own profession or community.

 Meditation on the natural breath is central to Yoga and Dhamma systems.
 Referred to by Patanjali as Prana Samyama, its purpose is to bring balance and harmony to the mind.
 In the long term it has the power to transform mental habit patterns leading to profound happiness and peace.
 The practice is rooted in the traditions from which contemporary models of mindfulness arise.
 An awareness of the original philosophical and ethical context is fundamental to a good understanding of meditation practice.
 Dr Kumar keeps us connected to the source, the lineage and the philosophical principles that are essential to maintain the purity of the original techniques and benefit from them fully.
 They are not adapted, modified or decontextualized, yet they are secular, systematic and scientific.
 What is distinctive about this teacher training course is its commitment to present original ancient teachings, in their whole and undiluted practical form for a contemporary audience.
 Dr Kumar’s guided meditation recordings are at the heart of the training and available to all certified teachers to use in their classes.